LongerVisionRobot/pixl/README.md

 # Pixl
-Pixl is a small board made for using Dynamixel XL-320 motors on a Raspberry Pi made for the robot [Poppy Ergo Jr](https://github.com/poppy-project/poppy-ergo-jr).
+Pixl is a tiny board used to create low cost robots based on Raspberry Pi board and Dynamixel XL320 motors.
+It is used on the [Poppy Ergo Jr](https://github.com/poppy-project/poppy-ergo-jr) robot.

 This GitHub repository is only made for keeping a copy of productions files without having to [log in circuit maker](#contributing).

 ## How to get one
-* It will be available for purchaise in Mai 2016 at [Generation robot](http://www.generationrobots.com/fr/279-poppy).
+* You can purchaise one at [Generation Robots](https://www.generationrobots.com/fr/402420-carte-pixl.html) website.
 * The release contain production files, you can send them to a PCB (with components mounting) seller.
 We used to buy it from [Synergy](http://www.reseau-gesat.com/Gesat/Gironde,33/Pessac,12890/entreprise-adaptee-synergy,e566/) near Bordeaux.